 Overall, then, A Rose in the Twilight is a bizarre mix of good and bad design choices – it tells an interesting tale, but not in the best manner; it features some fun, varied puzzles but hides them behind some plodding backtracking and exploration.
 If you’ve at all been interested in 2D puzzle-platformers before then I’d still say this is one worth checking out, but be warned that a few unpolished edges mar the experience.

 A Rose in the Twilight has plenty of good ideas, but they’re buried under slow gameplay; a scattered plot and some frustrating design.
-Despite all this there’s a solid puzzle-platformer with some touching moments buried underneath and although it’s not one I can recommend wholeheartedly, it’s fun enough for the price that it’s worth checking out.
+Despite all this there’s a solid puzzle-platformer with some touching moments buried underneath and although it’s not one I can recommend wholeheartedly, if you know what you’re looking for there can be a good time here.